-While I am not a Star Alliance Gold member nor was I flying in business class, I was able to visit it before my flight to Toronto back in May thanks to Priority Pass.
+While I am not a Star Alliance Gold member nor was I flying in business class, I was able to visit the before my flight to Montreal back in May thanks to Priority Pass.

-The lounge can be found in an “annex” of Terminal 2A that includes gates A37-A39.
-In fact, it is only about a minute or two away from either of those gates which seem to be used by Air Canada flights often.
-(My flight departed from A39.)
+The Air Canada Maple Leaf Lounge can be found in an “annex” of Paris CDG Terminal 2A that includes gates A37-A39.
+In fact, it is only about a minute or two away from either of those gates which seem to often be used by Air Canada flights.
+(My flight to Montreal departed from A39.)

 Going to the left from the reception desk, there were some lounging chairs and sofa chairs on the right side and the main buffet area on the left.
 In the buffet area, there was also a counter with bar chairs.

 Further down, there was a couple of dining tables, as well as some reading materials on top of some more sofas.

 In the very back part of the left side, there was another seating area with about a dozen sofa chairs.

 Going back to the reception and to the right, there was another seating area with black leather sofa chairs.

 On the right side of the seating area, there was a passage to the lounge’s business center.
 On the left side of the passage, there were some reading materials, and on the right side, there were some drinks and snacks.

 Finally, the business center itself was equipped with about ten semi-private work spaces some of which included a computer.
 And, there was also a printer, although it was out of order at the time of my visit.

 Bites to eat and drinks were spread across two areas – the main buffet area and the snack area near the business center.
 Unfortunately, though, the selection was nothing to write home about.